 To stay safe, only exchange money on Venmo with people you know and trust.
 If you’re using the platform to pay for goods or services, toggle the purchase option.
 This activates Venmo’s Purchase Protection, which can help if your item arrives damaged or counterfeit — or if it doesn’t show up at all.

-Protect your funds with LifeLock
+Help protect your finances with LifeLock

 FAQs